 We now know that it didn't mean anything as he went on to have multiple matches in 2018, including a squash match against John Cena at Wrestlemania 34 and a casket match against Rusev in the same month.
-However, that sheer moment when Undertaker broke his character and thanked the entire stadium was both fascinating and emotional at the same time, which still give fans goosebumps.
+However, that moment when Undertaker broke character and thanked the entire stadium was both fascinating and emotional at the same time.
+It gave fans goosebumps.

-Not many remember the dull match between him and Reigns, but this image is embedded in everyone's mind like their own name.
+Not many remember the dull match between him and Reigns, but this image is still embedded in everyone's mind.

 2. The Evolution Pay-Per-View (2018)